-Figure 6-5 Portrayal Catalogue Builder
+Figure 6-5 - Portrayal Catalogue Builder

+The software interacts with the Portrayal Register in the IHO GI Registry and the Feature Catalogue, and provides an interface for binding elements available in the registry together to form symbols, line styles and area patterns for the desired elements in the Feature Catalogue.

 A PCB for LUA Portrayal Catalogues is planned for the future.
-The software interacts with Portrayal Register in the IHO Registry and the Feature Catalogue, and provides an interface for binding elements available in the registry together to form symbols, line styles and area patterns for the desired elements in the feature catalogue.